scalableminds/webknossos/docs/skeleton_annotation/tools.md

 ![Single Node Tree Mode Modifier](./images/single-node-tree-mode-modifier.jpg){align=left width="60"}
 **Single Node Tree Mode**

-- Creates a new tree for each placed node
+- When enabled, creates a new tree for each placed node
 - Perfect for marking individual objects (e.g., cell nuclei)
 - Also known as "Soma-clicking mode"